 The average person may not understand the nature of police questioning.
 Most of the time, the questions are not just designed to get important information about the alleged incident, but to get the suspect to incriminate themselves so prosecutors may press charges.
 A Santa Clarita criminal defense attorney can help you answer questions without causing yourself the trouble later on.

 If you are unfortunately convicted of misdemeanor charges in Los Angeles, you still need an attorney to help you through the sentencing process.
 Contrary to what many people might think, sentencing is not an automatic result of a conviction.
 A final sentence must be decided upon by a judge who weighs many different factors to determine the most appropriate sentence.

 While a single misdemeanor charge may not present a severe penalty, multiple misdemeanor charges will quickly add up to a more substantial penalty.
-You could potentially spend a significant amount of time in jail, pay very steep fines, or both.
-Your lawyer can present mitigating factors and effectively advocate for a lower sentence.
+You could potentially spend a significant amount of time in jail, pay very steep fines or both.
+Your Diamond Bar criminal defense lawyer can present mitigating factors and effectively advocate for a lower sentence.

 Your Riverside Criminal defense attorney will also be prepared to help you negotiate a plea agreement.
 A plea agreement is where the prosecutor agrees to reduce your charges or recommend a lighter sentence and in return, you agree to enter a guilty plea.
 Plea agreements are offered at the discretion of the prosecutor, but the terms can be negotiated, and you can walk away with a much more favorable outcome than you would have if you went to trial.